Why this comparison matters

 Pricing honesty

 Both apps have honest pricing.
 Deuce's free tier covers everyday scoring; IAP unlocks the deeper Player Development features.
-Tally is $3.99 one-time for scoring with an opt-in Pro subscription only for the AI recap.
+Tally is free to download for scoring, with an opt-in Tally Pro subscription (free through June 30, then $3.99/mo or $29.99/yr) only for the AI recap.

 How to pick